apache/mesos/docs/frameworks.md

 * [Chronos](https://github.com/airbnb/chronos) is a distributed job scheduler that supports complex job topologies.
 It can be used as a more fault-tolerant replacement for Cron.
 * [Jenkins](https://github.com/jenkinsci/mesos-plugin) is a continuous integration server.
 The mesos-jenkins plugin allows it to dynamically launch workers on a Mesos cluster depending on the workload.
 * [JobServer](http://www.grandlogic.com/content/html_docs/jobserver.html) is a distributed job scheduler and processor  which allows developers to build custom batch processing Tasklets using point and click web UI.
+* [GoDocker](https://bitbucket.org/osallou/go-docker) is a batch computing job scheduler like SGE, Torque, etc. It schedules batch computing tasks via webui, API or CLI for system or LDAP users, mounting their home directory or other shared resources in a Docker container.
+It targets scientists, not developers, and provides plugin mechanisms to extend or modify the default behavior.

 ## Data Storage